sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-12_a-geopolitical-round-up.md

 +++
-title = "A geopolitical roundxa0up"
+title = "A geopolitical round up"

 +++
 An elderly white American Hindu activist was going to a temple.
 On the